Information for Referring Professionals

 What can I expect from you, the psychologist?

 Depending on your preference, I will collaborate with you and the client to develop questions, and then directly address those questions verbally and in writing.
-I will also let you know beforehand if it is unlikely a question can be answered.
-During the TA, I will be in contact about relevant findings.
-Follow-up sessions are also offered to the client as a means of further helping them internalize the information presented.
+During the TA, I will be in contact about relevant findings and discussions.

 What is expected of the referring professional?